 Tickets have sold (2.4m thus far!), and are continuing to sell at an almighty rate – so if you haven’t managed to get your rugby-loving mitts on any then no-fear.
 We’re here to assist you in locating the top, most atmospheric venues and bars around the city of London which will be as good, if not better, than the real thing!

 Pies and pints at the ready!
 Check out this list of the best watering holes – in the city that’s kicking it all off!

-1. The Sun Inn, Richmond – regular punters here are players and supporters of all great sports, particularly rugby, which The Sun Inn holds very closely to its heart and its history.
+1. The Sun Inn, Richmond – regular punters here are players and supporters of all great sports, particularly rugby, which The Sun Inn holds very close to its heart and its history.
 You won’t be able to miss a single try thanks to their huge, 60inch TV screens and several smaller screens dotted around and about.
-Soak up the atmosphere, enjoy a pint of their London Pride and tuck in to some home-cooked nosh!
+Soak up the atmosphere, enjoy a pint of their London Pride and tuck into some home-cooked nosh!